 The most critical issues closed by SAP Security Notes June 2015

 - 2151237: SAP GUI for Windows has a Buffer Overflow vulnerability (CVSS Base Score: 9.3).
-An attacker can use Buffer Overflow for injecting specially crafted code into working memory, which will be executed by the vulnerable application under the privileges of that application.
-This can lead to the attacker taking complete control over the application, denial of service, command execution, and other attacks.
-In case of command execution, an attacker can obtain critical technical and business-related information stored in the vulnerable SAP-system or escalate their own privileges.
+An attacker can use Buffer Overflow for injecting specially crafted code into the working memory, which will be executed by the vulnerable application under the privileges of that application.
+This can lead to the attacker taking the complete control over the application, the denial of service, the command execution, and other attacks.
+In case of command execution, an attacker can obtain the critical technical and business-related information stored in the vulnerable SAP-system or escalate their own privileges.
 As for denial of service, the process of the vulnerable component may be terminated.
-For this time, nobody will be able to use this service, which negatively influences business processes, system downtime, and, consequently, business reputation.
+For this time, nobody will be able to use this service, which negatively influences business processes, the system downtime, and, consequently, the business reputation.
 It is recommended to install this SAP Security Note to prevent risks.

 - 2129609: SAP EP JDBC Connector has an SQL Injection vulnerability (CVSS Base Score: 6.5).
 An attacker can use SQL Injections with the help of specially crafted SQL queries.
-They can read and modify sensitive information from a database, execute administrative operations in a database, destroy data or make it unavailable.
-In some cases, an attacker can access system data or execute OS commands.
+They can read and modify the sensitive information from a database, execute administrative operations in a database, destroy the data or make it unavailable.
+In some cases, an attacker can access the system data or execute OS commands.
 It is recommended to install this SAP Security Note to prevent risks.

 - 1997734: SAP RFC runtime has a Missing Authorization Check vulnerability (CVSS Base Score: 6.0).
-An attacker can use Missing Authorization Checks to access a service without any authorization procedures and use service functionality that has restricted access.
-This can lead to information disclosure, privilege escalation, and other attacks.
+An attacker can use Missing Authorization Checks to access a service without any authorization procedures and use the service functionality that has restricted access.
+This can lead to the information disclosure, the privilege escalation, and other attacks.
 It is recommended to install this SAP Security Note to prevent risks.

-References about the FREAK vulnerability:
+Leran more about the FREAK vulnerability:

 It is highly recommended to patch all those SAP vulnerabilities to prevent business risks affecting your SAP systems.